 Students who have lost their eligibility for financial aid due to failure to meet qualitative or quantitative SAP standards have the right to submit a letter of appeal to Student Financial Services.
 Approval of an appeal will be based on extenuating circumstances that had an impact on the student’s ability to achieve the minimum standards of SAP and the assurance that these circumstances will not be present going forward.
 If approved, appeals require a contractual agreement that must be signed by the student and a Student Financial Services representative.

 Students must notify Student Financial Services about any change in planned period of enrollment, whether due to withdrawal from a class, a leave of absence, a change in co-op or in class, an approved reduction in course load, or withdrawal from the university.
 Changes in enrollment may impact types and amounts of financial aid offered by Northeastern University.

-It is highly recommended that whenever possible, students discuss the impact of such changes with their financial aid counselor before making them.
+It is highly recommended, whenever possible, that students discuss the impact of such changes with a Student Financial Services representative before making them.

 Outside Sources of Aid

 Students must notify Student Financial Services of any aid received from outside sources, such as scholarships from outside organizations.
 A review and possible recalculation of a student's financial aid award will occur.